IAmJonoBo/Hotpass-Win64/docs/how-to-guides/manage-prefect-deployments.md

 ```

 Hotpass CLI commands pick up that profile automatically, and `hotpass env --target local --prefect-url http://127.0.0.1:4200/api`
 writes a matching `.env.local`.
+The command now also records `HOTPASS_S3_ENDPOINT` and `LOCALSTACK_ENDPOINT`, so workers inherit
+the MinIO/LocalStack defaults without editing manifests.
 When you need staging, keep the manifests identical and only switch the
 endpoint/profile so configuration drift stays near zero.
 See [How-to — self-host the Hotpass stack](self-hosted-stack.md)
 for the full list of services and environment variables.